 Scientific Computing and Software Development Services

 A principle component of ADACS is the provision of expertise for the design and development of software tools and infrastructure.
-Within Q3-Q4 2017, ADACS will offer the first merit-based allocation of professional software development and data management services.
+ADACS offers the first merit-based allocation of professional software development and data management services.
 This service aims to support small-to-intermediate scale tools/platforms.
-As a pilot, this service will be limited to the equivalent of one full-time computational scientist.
+As a pilot, this service is currently limited to the equivalent of one full-time computational scientist.
 A diversely qualified team will participate, with expertise covering a variety of areas including (but not limited to): System Analysis and Design, Scientific Computing, High-performance Computing, Data Science, Web Development, Large-scale Scientific Databases, Cloud Computing and Scientific Visualisation.

-Astronomers will have access to this service via the Astronomy Supercomputing Time Allocation Committee (ASTAC) .
+Astronomers currently have access to this service via the Astronomy Supercomputing Time Allocation Committee (ASTAC) .

 Collaboration with the Virtual Observatory Projects